JacquesDeclercq/Exquisite-corpse-Jacques/README.md

 As he is a real PhotoShop Master, the presentation looks exquisite.
 Lots of shiny things, lots of nice colors.
 I like!

+Jacques had a change of heart.
+Since he is all about open source software, he ditched photoshop and started working with *Krita*